Coast Guard assists 20 adults, 1 child aboard disabled vessel offshore Maui

-Crew members assigned to Coast Guard Station Maui in Wailuku, Hawaii, assist 21 passengers aboard a disabled vessel near Maalaea Harbor, May 28, 2026.
-A 45-foot Response Boat-Medium crew embarked 21 passengers from the charter vessel Maui Diamond after its engines became disabled and emitted smoke while transiting to the harbor.
-(U.S. Coast Guard video courtesy Coast Guard Station Maui)
+Crew members assigned to Coast Guard Station Maui in Wailuku, Hawaii, assess a passenger vessel that experienced smoke in the engine room near Maalaea Harbor May 28, 2026.
+The Station Maui crew safely transported the 21 passengers back to Maalaea Harbor.
+(U.S. Coast Guard photo courtesy Coast Guard Station Maui)

 |Date Taken: